 Who makes DeWalt power tools?

 Quick: Who makes DeWalt power tools?
 I bet you didn’t guess Stanley Black and Decker.
 That’s by design.
-DeWalt started out as the old Black and Decker Professional line, but the parent company doesn’t want you to associate the two lines.
+The origin of the DeWalt tools you know today is the old Black and Decker Professional line, but the parent company doesn’t want you to associate the two lines.

 In the early 1990s, Black and Decker looked into why their Black and Decker Professional line was struggling.
 The results of that study became a popular case study for MBAs.